-Time do not only affect vision but also impart a weary look to the most energetic person.
+Time does not only affect vision but also impart a weary look to the most energetic person.
 Fortunately, the recent surgical techniques for the eyelids can now restore (or extend) the freshness of one’s looks.
-Blepharoplasty is one the most popular and efficient means of restoring to your face this dynamic happy look while maintaining its natural expression.
+Blepharoplasty is one the most popular and effective procedures for restoring to your face this dynamic happy look while maintaining its natural expression.
 Men and women of all ages resort to this technique.

 How Does Blepharoplasty Work?

 The procedure requires local anesthesia and is performed in an outpatient clinic.
 It lasts about 30 minutes per eyelid.

 For upper eyelids, an incision is made in the natural fold of the skin and goes slightly beyond the corner of the eye, disappearing in the local wrinkles.

 For lower eyelids, two types of surgery are performed: transconjunctival blepharoplasty and musculocutaneous blepharoplasty.

 - Since transconjunctival blepharoplasty is performed inside the eyelid, on the conjunctiva side, it enables to remove the small lumps of fat under the eyes without leaving any scars on the skin.

 - When there is also excess skin, musculocutaneous blepharoplasty will be resorted to.
 An excision is performed under the ciliary line through which the excess skin will be excised.

 Dr. Bernier mainly uses radio frequency (RF) to perform her procedure.
 Radio frequency has several advantages:

 - RF allows sealing progressively the small vessels minimizing bruises.